nsilveus/pork-spending/README.md

 # pork-spending
-Scripts related to pork spending project.
+Scripts related to congressional redistricting and pork spending project.
 Use Git for version control